-Performance-vesting PSUs have a one-year performance period.
-An Adjusted EBITDA margin performance threshold must be met for any awards to be earned.
-Assuming that threshold is met, performance is measured using 2-3 measures, dependent on the executive.
-A maximum of 100% of PSUs may be earned upon achievement against the goals.
+A margin performance threshold must be met for any awards to be earned.
+Assuming that threshold is met, performance is measured using two to three measures, dependent on the executive.
 The specific formula and weightings for executives are determined based on level of oversight and responsibility.
-For the purposes of the PSUs, Adjusted EBITDA margin is determined by dividing Adjusted EBITDA by total revenues, where Adjusted EBITDA is defined as the Company's net income adjusted for interest expense, net, provision (benefit) for income taxes, depreciation and amortization, stock-based compensation, expense (income) relating to deferred compensation plan liabilities, acquisition expenses, realignment expenses, expenses associated with the Company's initial public offering, other non-operating (income) expense, net, and (income) loss from investment accounted for using the equity method, net of tax.
+For 2022, this margin metric was Adjusted EBITDA margin, which is determined by dividing Adjusted EBITDA by total revenues, where Adjusted EBITDA is defined as the Company's net income adjusted for interest expense, net, provision (benefit) for income taxes, depreciation and amortization, stock-based compensation, expense (income) relating to deferred compensation plan liabilities, acquisition expenses, realignment expenses, other non-operating (income) expense, net, and (income) loss from investment accounted for using the equity method, net of tax.